 The NPLD and SPLD make up the vast majority of the topographic domes of Planum Boreum and Planum Australe [Byrne, 2009].
 The total volume of the NPLD is ~1.14 million km3 [Smith et al., 2001], and that of the SPLD is ~1.6 million km3 [Plaut et al., 2007].
 Together, both domes have a volume comparable to that of the Greenland ice sheet (~2.6 million km3).

 The NPLD are about 1000 km across and about 3 km in thickness.
 One of the most striking features on Planum Boreum is the large canyon known as Chasma Boreale (~500 km long, 50 km wide, and 1-2 km deep, Figure 1.1), which divides the NPLD into a main structure centered over the pole and a lobe known as Gemina Lingula that lies between 85º and 80º N and is centered on 0ºE.
 The SPLD are of comparable size to the NPLD, but they extend farther equatorward in the form of a broad, lower-relief plateau between 90º and 270º E. A canyon analogous to Chasma Boreale known as Chasma Australe cuts into the main dome of the SPLD, but unlike the NPLD, the southern deposits are dissected by other canyons of similar size such as Promethei Chasma and Ultimum Chasma (Figure 1.1).
-The NPLD sit on the northern plains of Mars (Vastitas Borealis), which are younger and have a lower altitude with respect to the Martian average than the southern highlands that host the SPLD.
+The NPLD sit on the northern plains of Mars (Vastitas Borealis), which are younger and have a lower elevation than the southern highlands that host the SPLD.

 Both PLD are dissected by a series of troughs that form an obvious spiral pattern in the NPLD, and a less obvious one in the SPLD (Figure 1.1).
 These troughs, first observed by Mariner 9 [Murray et al., 1972; Cutts, 1973], allow a view of the internal structure of the deposits, revealing the stratified configuration that gives the PLD their name, and demonstrating their similarity to stratified ice sheets on Earth (Figure 1.2e,f).
 Analysis of subsurface radar from the Shallow Radar instrument (SHARAD, [Seu et al., 2007]) has revealed that these troughs are likely analogous to terrestrial features known as cyclic steps [Smith et al., 2013], which are “quasi-stable, repeating, and upstream-migrating bed forms bounded by katabatic jumps.”
 Although currently it is topography that drives the direction of the katabatic winds on the PLD (and therefore the direction of the katabatic jumps, which are nearly perpendicular to the winds), it is believed that during the onset of the troughs the main driving mechanism was the Coriolis force due to the rotation of the planet, which is what caused the initial spiral pattern [Smith et al., 2013].
 In the NPLD, the troughs were shown to be constructional long-lived features that migrated poleward through a combination of organized erosion and deposition in the last 2 Myrs [Smith and Holt, 2010], whereas the SPLD troughs appear to have formed on much older surfaces primarily through the removal of ice by katabatic winds [Smith et al., 2015].
 It is these troughs that, given the current impossibility of analyzing ice core samples, provide us with the best way to remotely study the internal stratigraphy of the PLD.